shawnferry/HOL7712-gitbook/a-simple-sitepp.md

-# Creating a very simple site.pp
+# Creating a Very Simple site.pp

-In the Adding an Agent section we observed a difference in the prompts between the two systems.
-We will use puppet to distribute a .dotfile to all it's agents.
+In the Adding an Agent section, we observed a difference in the prompts between the two systems.
+We use Puppet to distribute a .dotfile to all it's agents.

-## Copy the manifest to \/etc\/puppet\/manifests\/site.pp
+## Copy the Manifest to \/etc\/puppet\/manifests\/site.pp

 $$